23NateK/Memory-Tile-Game/README.md

 # Memory Tile Game
-Remember the order of tiles after they are fipped
+Remember the order of tiles after they are fipped.
+Similar to the Chimp Test on humanbenchmark.com.